Author: Gwen Yun-Rong Phoo

 To further develop, I distorted the anthropomorphic figures previously categorised as subjugated, then inserted them into the Mercator grid according to its latitude and longitude structure.
 This approach attempts to draw parallel between geographic manipulation with ethnic falsification.
 By transforming the anthropomorphic figures into visual embodiments of spatial distortion, the resulting pattern recomposes the Mercator projection as a visual system structured to create ethnic falsification through territorial misrepresentation.

 The outcome is a visualisation of a critical reconstruction that exposes the ideological manipulation of cartography.
-It interrogates the neutrality of mapping systems, reframing them as propagandistic device that legitimise ethnic misrepresentation through geographical distortion.
+Its accessible A3 print format mocks on the usual map presentation and invites critical engagement from the audience.
+In doing so, the project interrogates inherited perspectives on the overlooked narratives of social minorities, proposing an alternative mode of reading maps as critical devices.
+The graphics exaggerate the partiality of mapping systems, reframing them as propagandistic instrument that legitimise ethnic misrepresentation through geographical distortion.
 Through the integration of iconographic analysis and spatial critique, the resulting image emphasises how the geometric precision of maps can conceal deep ethnic-political biases.
-It is a symbolic expression of global inequality, revealing how visual rationality —such as map projection—is, in fact, subjective and perpetuates territorial and cultural hierarchies.
+It is a symbolic expression of global inequality, revealing how visual rationality—such as map projection—is, in fact, subjective and perpetuates territorial and cultural hierarchies.

 To kick off the first brief, I selected London Bus Route 73 as my chosen physical site of investigation.